johnnys-memos/johnnys-memos.github.io/pages/managing-your-chain.md

 won't get proper recognition from your skip manager and managers further up your chain.

-Performance ratings can help with discrepancies within your management chain because this rating indicates how well you are serving your direct manager even if your direct manager isn't serving their manager appropriately.
+Performance ratings can help mitigate discrepancies within your management chain because this rating indicates how well you are serving your direct manager even if your direct manager isn't serving their manager appropriately.